 Adjust system settings on the mobile phone / tablet: Allow / Deny access

-Problems and solutions for notifications "outside"
+Problems and solutions for notifications to the "outside"

 However, feel free to contact our Support at any time and we will help you personally to solve the problem.

-Settings for notifications and own Actions
+Settings for "Notifications" and personal errors

-First check if it is due to the personal settings and/or if your company has set restrictions in the organization settings.
+First check if it is due to the personal settings and / or if your company has set restrictions in the organization settings.

 - The respective boxes underneath "In which cases whould you like to receive notifications?" are ticked.